-The increase in general and administrative expenses of \$1.9 million to \$7.5 million in 2013 compared to 2012 was primarily due to an increase in personnel and consulting related expenses resulting from additional headcount.
+General and administrative expenses for the year ended December 31, 2013 was \$7.5 million compared to \$5.5 million for the same period in 2012, an increase of \$1.9 million.
+The increase in general and administrative expenses was primarily due to an increase in personnel and consulting related expenses resulting from additional headcount.
 The general and administrative headcount at the beginning of 2012 was three, increased to 11 at the end of 2012 and further increased to 14 by the end of 2013.